William Jensen: Magic: The Gathering career

 In 2012, despite not having played a professional event in almost eight years, William Jensen was among the top candidates for getting voted into the Hall of Fame.
 He eventually missed by a single vote, but received a special invitation to play at Pro Tour Return to Ravnica.
 He playtested for the event with team StarCityGames Black (currently known as Team Pantheon), featuring players like Jon Finkel, Gabriel Nassif, and Jelger Wiegersma.
 This reignited his interest in competitive Magic.
 One year later, he was voted into the Hall of Fame, garnering a total of 59.97% of the votes.

 The 2013–14 Pro Tour season was Jensen's comeback season.
 He won his third Grand Prix shortly after being voted into the Hall of Fame by defeating Neal Oliver in the final of Grand Prix Oakland.
 He continued to make additional Grand Prix top 8s throughout the season, though without winning another one.
 At the end of the season, he had made the top 8 of eight total Grand Prix, setting the record for most Grand Prix top 8 finishes within a single season.
 In the final event of the season, Pro Tour Magic 2015 in Portland, Jensen made his fifth Pro Tour top 8, finishing 7th.
 His overall performance in the season earned him an invitation to the 2014 World Championship.

 The very first Grand Prix of the 2014–15 Pro Tour season, Grand Prix Portland, was won by Jensen's team, 'Peach Garden Oath', with teammates Reid Duke and Owen Turtenwald.
 This was Jensen's fourth Grand Prix win.
 At the 2014 World Championship, Jensen came close to reaching the top 4, but lost the last round of Swiss to Yuuya Watanabe, resulting in an 8th-place finish.
 He finished the season on 47 points, enough for Platinum status in the Pro Player Club, but not enough to qualify for the 2015 World Championships.

+In 2022, Jensen took a job at Wizards of the Coast working on competitive play as the Director of Play Programs.
+This role requires him to refrain from competitive play himself.